The Ultimate Valley of Fire Travel Guide

 Dispersed Camping Outside the Park (free)

-Hotel Ideas in and Near Las Vegas
+Hotel We Have Enjoyed Staying at Near Las Vegas

-Hotels on the Strip: If you want the full Vegas experience, or just to be closer to the airport, booking on the strip can be a blast.
-Find hotels on the Strip.
+If you want the full Vegas experience, or just to be closer to the airport, booking on the strip can be a blast.
+We had a wonderful experience staying at both Palms Hotel & Casinoand Palms Place (suites with a small kitchen), and can’t recommend both enough for a nice, yet affordable experience with free parking, and off the strip.

-Nearby Attractions to Explore
+More Outdoorsy Attractions to Explore Near Las Vegas

 Red Rock Canyon National Conservation Area – Just under an hour from Valley of Fire and just outside of Las Vegas, featuring dramatic sandstone cliffs and hiking trails.
 This is a major climbing destination that we visit at least once a year, but it also has amazing view points and hiking trails.
-Find Red Rock Canyon Hotels near Summerlin

 Valley of Fire State Park FAQ